 Springfield is known as “Hoop City” because Canadian James Naismith invented basketball there in 1891 and as “The City of Firsts” because of the many innovations developed there (including the first American dictionary, the first American gas-powered automobile, and the first machining lathe for interchangeable parts).

-100 Poorest Cities In United Kingdom By Annual Median Household Income
+100 Poorest Cities In United States By Annual Median Household Income

 |1||Little River CDP||California||$3,194||82|